 Unfortunately because of the risk of falsification, at Justifacts we cannot accept these documents in lieu of actual verifications.
-Justifacts is only able include information in our reports that has been verified by a recognized third party.
+Justifacts is only able to include information in our reports that have been verified by a recognized third party.

 On another occasion, a Verification Specialist was attempting to confirm an applicant’s degree.
 The university had no record of the applicant obtaining a degree.
 The Verification Specialist contacted the applicant to see if she may have graduated under a maiden name, or if there was any other information that would help with locating the records.
 The applicant was not able to provide any additional information, but she did attach a picture of herself in a cap and gown.

-At Justifacts we are relentless in our quest to confirm your information.
-We view difficult verifications as a personal challenge and we will do everything in our power to provide quality information to prospective employers.
+At Justifacts, we are relentless in our quest to confirm your information.
+We view difficult verifications as a personal challenge.
+We will do everything in our power to provide quality information to prospective employers.
 Oftentimes our clients will give us permission to reach out to applicants to assist in our efforts.
 On occasion, we catch applicants off guard and certain ‘defensive reflexes” are the result.

 Is this legal?